A tailor-made self-drive taking in the historic sites and sprawling vineyards of Rioja and Navarra

 Day by day itinerary

-Flying to the Basque city of Bilbao in northern Spain, you'll collect your hire car and drive to your city-centre hotel for a one-night stay.
+Whether departing the day before with the overnight ferry or enjoying complimentary airport lounge access with your flight, you'll pick up your hire car on arrival in Bilbao to make your way to your city-centre hotel for a one-night stay.
 As the only luxury accommodation opposite the city's gleaming jewel – the Guggenheim Museum – you'll have all of the city's highlights on your doorstep, with the rest of the day free to explore.
 Wander through its alley-woven old town to find its 14th century cathedral and centuries-old tavernas, or take a walk along the river and climb up the Mallona Stairs for views over the entire city.
 There's also plenty of time to enjoy the superb tapas bars around the central Plaza Nueva.

 After breakfast, perhaps take advantage of your hotel's unique position with a morning visit to the Guggenheim Museum; get there early to beat the crowds.
 Its sweeping, golden curves cascade skywards, a fitting front to one of the world's finest collections of contemporary art.
 From great, twisted sculptures to engrossing installations that take up entire rooms, it's a truly engaging experience.
 Then, depart Bilbao to head into Rioja – Spain's best-known wine region.
 You'll stay in the palm-fringed Parador de Calahorra, an elegant red brick building that's perfectly placed for exploring the town's stunning cathedral and Episcopal palace.
 However, it's the oenology that demands the most attention, with some of Lower Rioja's finest wineries within easy reach, including Torres Librada and Viña Herminia.